 Government-paid Parental Leave Pay can be included as income by some lenders.
 The key is showing consistent income during your leave period, whether from employer payments, government payments, or a combination of both.

-Should you use a broker or go directly to a bank for maternity leave loans?
+Should families on maternity leave use a mortgage broker or go directly to a bank?

 A mortgage broker, every time.
 Banks can only offer their own products and policies, while a broker can match you to lenders who specifically handle maternity leave applications well.
-Given the complexity of income assessment during leave, having multiple lender options significantly improves your approval chances.
+Given the complexity of income assessment during leave, having multiple lender options across a 60+ panel significantly improves your approval chances.

 Your Next Steps

 Ready to find out which lenders give families on maternity leave the strongest result for your situation?
-Book a free chat with the Zest team or call (07) 3461 6499.
+Contact the Zest Mortgage Solutions team for a free consultation or call (07) 3461 6499.
 We'll assess your return arrangements, current income, and goals to identify the best lender approach for your family.

 About the author